phankhai5004/hcmut-spss/README.md

 npm run dev
 ```

+# Testing the web site

+To access to normal user view, you need to type in username **user** and password **user**.
+Or if you want to be an administrator you can try login with username admin and password admin.

 ## Directories and components naming convention

 - Utilize plulral form and all lowercase for directory names (e.g., assets, components, utils)